L5-Z/cs3103g10/README.md

 - Run scripts to start receiver/sender and capture logs

 ## 2) Things That Are Missing
-- Reliable Transport semantics: reordering buffer, in-order delivery, skip-after-t, etc.
-- Retransmission time (t = 200ms (To be implemented alongside the relaible transport semantics))
+- Reliable Transport semantics: reordering buffer, in-order delivery, skip-after-t, etc. (Retransmission time (t = 200ms part of the assignment))
 - For now, generate both text logs from sender.csv.
 RTT (needed for latency) is only recorded when ACKs are received, which happens on the sender side. receiver.csv doesn’t contain ACK-RX entries yet, so the exporter will write 0 lines if you use it for --mode receiver.

 ## 3) How To Test (Quickstart) & Expected Behavior